frezcirno/Gameboy/README.md

 ## Building (Windows)

-Just open the Visual Studio solution file `GameBoy.sln`, and use Visual Studio to build and run it.
+Just open the Visual Studio solution file `GameBoy.sln`, and build and run it in Visual Studio

 The libSDL environment is already configured.

 ## Building (Linux)

-**I only tested it on ubuntu.**
+**only tested on ubuntu**

 First, install the `libsdl2-dev` package.